-How POS became EPOS
+How POS became EPOS, then POS again

 Now to a more pressing question: why the distinction between POS (point of sale) and EPOS?
 The answers lies in the development of points of sale over the past few decades.
 Back when POS started, the means of taking payments were literally cash in hand and into a cash box.
 Eventually, this was known as cash registers or tills.

-It was during this transition especially that the term EPOS was coined to distinguish between older, non-electronic points of sale and electronic systems made possible through computer software.
+It was during this transition that the term EPOS was coined to distinguish between older, non-electronic points of sale and electronic systems made possible through computer software.